 But he's ours.

-At Strip Tees, we celebrate the stories, the style, and the soul of the game.
-Browse our Socceroos collection — printed locally on ethical materials.
+At Strip Tees, we celebrate the stories, the style, and the soul of Australian football.
+Browse our Jackson Irvine range — printed locally on ethical materials, shipped worldwide.

 0 comments